-Figure 37: Certificate Operation: Download Certificate with Private Key
+Figure 36: Certificate Operation: Download Certificate with Private Key

-In the Download dialog, select the Include Private Key option to include the private key of the certificate in the download.
+3. In the Download dialog, select the Include Private Key option to include the private key of the certificate in the download.
 The Include Private Key option is supported for PEM, PFX and JKS outputs.

-Note: If you choose Include Private Key, after you click Download (step 7, below), a PFX/PEM/JKS Password dialog will pop-up with the one-time password and action buttons to Copy Password or Close the pop-up.
+Note: If you choose Include Private Key, if you do not have the Allow Custom Password application setting configured to True (see Application Settings: Enrollment Tab on page 627), after you click Download (step 7, below), a PFX/PEM/JKS Password dialog will pop-up with the one-time password and action buttons to Copy Password or Close the pop-up.
 Clicking Copy Password will copy the password to the clipboard.
 As a security measure, the dialogue will close after 2 minutes.
 To secure the downloaded file, you will need this password in order to access the PFX, PEM, or JKS file generated by the download.
 Click Close to close the PFX/PEM/JKS Password dialog once you have copied the password.

-Figure 38: Certificate Operation: Password for Certificate with Private Key
+Figure 37: Certificate Operation: Password for Certificate with Private Key